sebastianferragut/DSC180A_PrivacyProject/screenshot-classifier/README.md

 - Use batch processing for multiple screenshots
 - Compress images before analysis to reduce API costs
 - Cache results to avoid re-analyzing the same screenshots

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the troubleshooting section
-- Review the example usage scripts

-## Changelog

-### v1.0.0
-- Initial release
-- Basic screenshot analysis
-- Privacy category classification
-- Batch processing support
-- Example usage scripts